zenrith/Data-Science-Portfolio-/README.md

   - R
 - [Cars Correlation](https://rpubs.com/zenrith/Cars_Correlation): If I wanted a car that was out of stock at the moment, could I find the next best alternative without knowing how to judge a car?
   - R, Dimensionality reduction
+- [lovoo EDA](https://github.com/zenrith/Data-Science-Portfolio-/blob/main/lovoo%20EDA/lovoo_eda.ipynb): The romantically themed EDA that landed me my first internship.
+The goal was to explore the data and find out why some dating profiles possessed more likes than others.

 ## Machine Learning